stackbit-projects/mapmyhospitalapp-5bf17/content/pages/index.md

 sections:
   - type: hero_section
     title: Know Your Patients The Moment They Walk In
-    subtitle: And Tell Them All About Yourself.
+    subtitle: And Tell Them All About Yourself
     content: >-
       App Land combines your work and home calendars with all your task management tools into one seamless experience controlled by a single app